“Did you hear about Google introducing a new version of Docs?”

 When a company "introduces" a new product, it tells the general public that the product will be available.

-You can use the phrase "introduced ___" if the product was made available to use, or also if the company just announced that they were going to release the product.
+You can use the phrase "___ introduced ___" if the company has started just selling the product.
+You can also use it if the company just announced that they were going to release the product:

-Notice that it's followed by the singular ("introducing a new tablet computer") instead of the plural ("introducing new tablet computers").
+Notice that this phrase is followed by the singular ("introduced a new ultra-flat-screen TV ") instead of the plural ("introduced new ultra-flat-screen TVs").